rudolfson/dotfiles/README.md

 * create a template for firefox desktop files and loop them
 * tag items with `work` or `private` where applicable

-https://github.com/jothi-prasath/archlinux-playbook/tree/master is a nice playbook sample
+<https://github.com/jothi-prasath/archlinux-playbook/tree/master> is a nice playbook sample

+* add install of ducctl for work